 Rat droppings have a pungent ammonia smell from the mixture of poop and urine.

 Old rat poop tends to stink more than fresh droppings.
-The urine contained in it has been exposed to air for prolonged periods of time, leading to ammonia production.
+The urine has been exposed to air for prolonged periods, producing ammonia.

 Direct contact with or inhalation of rat poop can transmit deadly diseases, including: